LukaszMod/LuMoKeyboard/README.md

 Do not execute next sestion- 'Config Repo Setup'.
 After that copy folder `lumo` located in `zmk` from current repository into `zmk/app/boards/shields`.
 Next open startscript.sh and set path to python virtual environment (line source /path_to_venv/bin/activate).
 At the end execute the file.

+Connect the left part of keyboard by USB to PC.
+Click twice reset button on the keyboard - MCU will be set in boot mode and you shall see new mounted device.
+Copy file `zmk/app/build/lumo_left/zephyr/zmk.uf2` into the device.
+Do the same steps for right part.